Shawn J. Bayern

 B.S., Yale University, 1999

-Professor Bayern's research focuses on common-law issues, primarily in contracts, torts and organizational law.
-He has recently written articles criticizing formalism and economic simplifications of the law.
-He teaches Torts, Contracts, Agency & Partnership and other related courses.
+Professor Bayern's research focuses on the common law, primarily in contract law, tort law, and organizational law.
+He teaches Torts, Contracts, Agency & Partnership, and other related courses.

+Before joining FSU Law, Professor Bayern was a visiting assistant professor at Duke Law School.
+He has also visited at Berkeley and Northwestern’s law schools.
+As a law student, he was editor-in-chief of the California Law Review and a recipient of the Thelen Marrin Prize for Academic Achievement, given annually at graduation to the student with the strongest academic record.
 Before his legal career, Professor Bayern worked in computing research, served on groups responsible for developing programming languages, and wrote several books and articles about computer programming.
-He also created the Central Authentication Service (CAS), a framework for computer security that has been adopted by many universities, including Florida State.
+He also created the Central Authentication Service (CAS), a software framework for computer security that has been adopted by many universities, including Florida State.
+He served as associate dean for academic affairs at Florida State from 2019 to 2023.

 Select Recent and Forthcoming Publications